Netflix February 2020 new releases – TV and film this month

 Friday 7th February

-Dragons: Rescue Riders season two A second series for the spin-off show from the How to Train Your Dragon franchise
+Dragons: Rescue Riders season two A second series for the spin-off show from the How to Train Your Dragon franchise.
+Watch on Netflix

-Horse Girl Netflix original: a socially awkward woman with a fondness for arts and crafts, horses, and supernatural crime shows finds her increasingly lucid dreams trickling into her waking life
+Horse Girl Netflix Original: a socially awkward woman with a fondness for arts and crafts, horses, and supernatural crime shows finds her increasingly lucid dreams trickling into her waking life.
+Watch on Netflix

-Locke & Key season one Based on a popular comic book series, this sees three siblings move into a house filled with reality-bending keys after their father is murdered
+Locke & Key season one Based on a popular comic book series, this sees three siblings move into a house filled with reality-bending keys after their father is murdered.
+Watch on Netflix

-My Holo Love season one Korean language series following a lonely woman who forms a connection with a humanlike hologram
+My Holo Love season one Korean language series following a lonely woman who forms a connection with a human-like hologram.
+Watch on Netflix

-Trainwreck Amy Schumer stars in a film she wrote about a magazine writer who is made to believe that relationships and marriages hold no value
+Trainwreck Amy Schumer stars in a film she wrote about a magazine writer who is made to believe that relationships and marriages hold no value.
+Watch on Netflix

 Sunday 9th February